opentracing-contrib/java-spring-rabbitmq/README.md

 # OpenTracing Spring RabbitMQ

-This repository provides OpenTracing instrumentation for RabbitMQ.
+Provides message tracing for RabbitMQ through [Spring AMQP](https://github.com/spring-projects/spring-amqp).
 It can be used with any OpenTracing compatible implementation.

 ## Compatibility table